College Admission Case Studies for A/A+ Students

-Changes made through consulting: Because student was mainly focused on academics in high school, he didn’t have a strong extracurricular profile and was not engaged in my deep learning and impact experiences outside of school.
-Student wanted to study Computer Science and had some interest in politics, but not much beyond that.
+Changes made through consulting: Because the student was mainly focused on academics in high school, he didn’t have a strong extracurricular profile and was not engaged in my deep learning and impact experiences outside of school.
+The student wanted to study Computer Science and had some interest in politics, but not much beyond that.
 We positioned him in Environmental Science with a focus on environmental policy.
-Connected student with two undergraduate research opportunities at a local university – one in Environmental Science, one in Environmental Engineering.
+A connected student with two undergraduate research opportunities at a local university – one in Environmental Science, one in Environmental Engineering.
 One of those opportunities resulted in a publication in which the student was listed as a second author.
 Expanded his extracurricular profile at high school with an emphasis on leadership.
 Had him start a non-profit focused on water conservation and advocacy in California, which interfaced with the San Jose mayor and legislative team and conducted numerous creek cleanups.
-Non-profit website provided many educational resources for others wanting to get involved in the Green Movement.
+The non-profit website provided many educational resources for others wanting to get involved in the Green Movement.

 Outcome: Accepted at Duke (with scholarship) and California Institute of Technology

 Client Profile: Caucasian female at a competitive private school.
 3.3 (unweighted), 3.4 (weighted) GPA, 32 ACT composite, 2 AP test scores (4s on each).
 Undecided major.